 Risk - Throw fifteen troops into an invasion, end up with one left to occupy the territory against the might of the entire enemy continent.

 Hamlet manages to avenge his father, but nearly every major character dies as a direct or indirect consequence.
 Lampshaded when he asks an actor to recite a speech about Pyrrhus, albeit the Homeric Pyrrhus and not the trope namer.

 An Irish play called The Field has a farmer trying desperately to get a plot of land from the woman who owns it.
 The reason?
 He wants to pass on something to his son.
 Of course, the farmer goes to such awful lengths to get the land (including killing someone), that by the time he finally does get the land, it's worthless to him.

-In Vol. 3 of You Don't Know Jack, the answer for one of the Impossible Questions was 'Pyrrhic victory'.
+In Vol. 3 the answer for one of the Impossible Questions was 'Pyrrhic victory'.
 However, if you got it right the game took points off you anyway.
 Oh how we laughed.

 Episode 9 of the 2011 release had a question about the definition of a "pyrrhic victory", and demonstrates by having Old Man suffer one when he manages to drink a gallon of milk in one hour, but gets a nasty case of diarrhea in the process.

 Delita in Final Fantasy Tactics achieves peace and rulership of all of Ivalice... and loses absolutely everyone and everything he's ever cared about in the process.
 It really is Lonely at the Top.

 All four Mega Man Zero games end like this for Zero and his group.
 Z1=Zero goes missing, Z2=the Dark Elf, the one who caused The End of the World as We Know It, was free and Mega Man X's body destroyed, Z3=Neo Arcadia is taken over by the Big Bad Dr. Weil and Z4=Neo Arcadia is destroyed, and Zero dead, for the last time.